tackpablo/infinite-chat/README.md

         -   This is due to only being able to use one local port (8080 and 8090) at a time for the server and one websocket port (3030 and 3040).
 -   When you visit the instance, you will need to pass in a params into the URL.
     -   `localhost:8080`/?port=`8080`&socketUrl=`localhost`
-        -   port is equal to the `local server port` and socketUrl to `localhost`
+        -   port is equal to the `local server port` you want to connect to (8080 or 8090) and socketUrl to `localhost`

 #### AWS - Difficult